blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 		- Cosmic Evolution
 			- This is the same as in Sankhya, but the **Antahkarana** is comprised only of Buddhi, Ahamkara and Manas.
 			- Chithha is used to refer to all four - Buddhi, Ahamkara, Manas and Chithha - in a western sense of the "mind"
+		- Liberation
+			- One can achieve Kaivalya (State of Liberation)
+	- **Glossary of Terms**
+		- Asmita
+		- Klesham
+		- Bhumi
+		- Vritthi
+		-

 About Nyaaya, Vaisheshika, Meemaamsa: https://old.reddit.com/r/hinduism/comments/1c6sr6b/why_are_some_astik_philosophies_like_yoga_Vedaanta/